ItsReidar/automated-esxi-installation/README.md

-## Automated installation of VMware ESXi 7.0 via a PXE server, with kickstart
+## Automated installation of VMware ESXi 7.0 via a tftp server, with kickstart
 This configuration is done on a **OpenSUSE server**.
 Steps can also be applied on other linux distros.